tardate/LittleArduinoProjects/README.md

-# 544 Little Electronics and Arduino Projects
+# 545 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [ShengYang 18650 Battery Shield](./Electronics101/BatteryManagement/ShengYang18650BatteryShield) - Checking out the ShengYang 18650 Battery Shield V3 - single cell with USB charge controller and three regulated outputs - 3V, 5V and switchable USB Type A.
+> Latest addition:sparkles: [Wireless YouTube Foot Switch](./ESP8266/YouTubeFootSwitch) - An ESP8266-powered foot switch for controlling and looping YouTube videos (ideal for music practice).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),